 Offers content (practical information, selections allowing one to discover the collections, etc.) aimed specifically at each of the following disabilities:

 Mentally handicapped visitors

-For the section dedicated to deaf and hearing-impaired visitors, the information is offered both in written French and in sign language (LSF).
+For the section dedicated to the deaf and visitors with hearing impediments, the information is offered both in written French and in sign language (FSL).